Dachshunds are tiny, but they were bred to do some pretty big jobs. Here’s the lowdown on everyone’s favorite vertically challenged dog.

 2. They come in a wide variety of sizes and colors.

-Originally all dachshunds were black and tan, but today, they sport a variety of looks.
-According to the American Kennel Club, dachshunds come in 12 standard colors and exhibit three different kinds of markings; some interesting colors include blue and tan, cream, and wild boar, a mixture of brown and gold.
+According to the American Kennel Club, dachshunds come in several standard colors and exhibit different kinds of markings; some interesting colors include blue and tan, cream, and wild boar, a mixture of brown and gold.
 Their coats can be smooth, long, or wire-haired.
 They come in two sizes: standard and miniature.
-With so many options, dachshunds are the canine version of snowflakes.

 3. Anti-Germany hysteria led to a temporary name change.